 Horizontal transmission is due to ingestion of Map from contaminated sources, especially from faeces (Chiodini, et al., 1984), but also from milk and colostrum.
 Actually, Map is shed directly in milk and colostrum and faecal contamination of milk and colostrum occurs (Nauta and van der Giessen, 1998).
-While for a long time it was thought that transmission occurs only from adults to calves, calf-to-calf transmission has been reported recently even if at a lower level than adult-to-calf transmission (Van Roermund, et al., 2007).
+For a long time it was thought that transmission occurs only from adults to calves, but calf-to-calf transmission has been reported recently albeit at a lower level than adult-to-calf transmission (Van Roermund, et al., 2007).
 It seems that Map is unable to multiply in the environment (Whittington, et al., 2004).
-Map can survive in the environment for several months and
+Map can survive in the environment for several months and up to 55 weeks in faeces (Lovell, et al., 1994; Whittington, et al., 2004; Whittington, et al., 2005).
+Soil desiccation and exposure to direct sunlight shorten survival (Larsen, et al., 1956; Whittington, et al., 2004).